mjoblin/netdumplings/docs/pages/run_it.rst

 start shifting some superior legit network dumplings.
 Then we'll:

 3. Start `nd-snifty` in a third terminal window to begin sniffing for DNS-related network packets (remember DNS traffic uses port 53).
 We'll have `nd-snifty` send those packets to our :ref:`api-dnslookupchef`.
 #.
-Start `nd-printer` (a :class:`~netdumplings.DumplingEater`) in a fourth terminal window to print our tasty dumplings to the terminal.
+Start `nd-printer` (a :class:`DumplingEater`) in a fourth terminal window to print our tasty dumplings to the terminal.
 #.
 Start some more chefs and view some dumplings in a web browser.
 #.
 Bask in all the dumplings.